 Most of the internal names of the early Pyrates (borne by young African anti-colonial men voluntarily) were taken from characters in the imperial novel Treasure Island by R L Stevenson, the book which the founding of the PC in 1953 was based.
 As such the names that featured most among the early Pyrates were Long John Silver, Billy Bones, Black Dog, Jim Hawkins, Ben Gunn, Morgan, Captain Smollett, Pew, Redruth, Captain Flint, Israel Hands.
-All these names had regnal numbers (e.g. Morgan I, Morgan II, Morgan III or Morgan the Navigator) to avoid the duplication of internal names and confusing identities.
-Nowadays and for many years ‘Captain’ or ‘Capoon’ as a permanent name by fierce convention is reserved for Wole Soyinka alone.
+All these names also had regnal numbers such as Morgan I, Morgan II, Morgan III or Morgan the Navigator, to avoid the duplication of internal names and confusing identities.
+Nowadays and for many years now, ‘Captain’ or ‘Capoon’ as a permanent name by fierce convention is reserved for Wole Soyinka alone.

-As the numbers of Pyrates initiated increased, sources for new names became necessary and existing ones tweaked creatively.
+As the numbers of Pyrates initiated have increased, sources for new names became necessary and existing ones tweaked creatively.
 Latin / Italian names became the new broad source for new internal names for Pyrates.
 Be it food, drink, common names, places, notables of the Roman Empire, notables of the Renaissance, if it was Italian it formed part of or the whole name of countless Pyrates.
 Having names that included Spaghetti, Ravioli, Bruschetta, Vino, Cinzano, Martini, can be humorous to outsiders.
 What would not be humorous are the internal names derived from real and fictional Mafioso as well as outlaws from the Wild Wild West and elsewhere.
 This is nowhere near as bad as it seems.
 There is an “original” reason for it.

 Pyrates also got named after major events that were widely reported in the news.
 There are also rare names that are truly African in origin.
 This has been a major surprise to many.
 NAS looks like a proxy-Western organisation no matter how you look at it.
 A recent expository book and the very first of its kind on the PC written by Dolapo Sikuade titled The Theatrical Aesthetics of Wole Soyinka & The Pyrates Confraternity portrays PC / NAS as a “post-colonial” entity.
 Whatever the reservations about the book are, right here it is limited to names.
 It is evident the Treasure Island is not post-colonial and neither are the names of Pyrates nor their various Chapters.

 Nevertheless, where does Capoon Blood come from in the traditions of the PC so far identified?
-There are exceedingly interesting “theories” proposed about the source and etymology of Capoon Blood, they are not exactly scoops.
+There are exceedingly interesting “theories” proposed about the source and etymology of Capoon Blood, these are not exactly news scoops.
 The origins of Capoon Blood remain a mystery.
-Such an enduring mystery will give Wole Soyinka untold pleasure since it will keep Pyrates and members of the public who are interested guessing; enigma is good for fame.
+Such an enduring mystery will give Wole Soyinka untold pleasure since it will keep Pyrates and members of the public who are interested in guessing; enigma is good for fame.
 Otherwise, one of the theories might just become provable.